Gennady Gor, NJIT

 Undergraduate Researcher (Spring 2018 - Fall 2018)

 Taylor's research was on application of Monte Carlo methods for calculation of adsorption in complex pore networks (working with Max Maximov).
-Currently he is an intern at Infineum.
+After getting his BS in Chemical Engineering Taylor joined Infineum.
+While working at Infineum, he came back to NJIT to earn his MS in Computer Science.

 Armani-Christian Roxas